Savant (musician): Radio

 In 2016, the singles "Fire", "Forsaken" and "Cassette" debuted in CMJ's Top 10 RPM Adds chart.

 Blanco

 Blanco started as a small side project of Savant in October 2010.
 One Blanco EP, The Mother of God and a Filthy Whore, was released.

 Around mid-2015, Vinter returned to the "Blanco" alias.
 Vinter announced that what was originally planned to be a single EP will actually be released as a trilogy of EPs, each with six tracks.
 The first of these EPs, Bajo, included three singles.

 In October 2015, Vinter announced that Savant would no longer be releasing EDM-style music and that, from that point on, Blanco would release any EDM-style tracks.
-However, the release of EDM album Jester in 2017 under the Savant alias seems to have muddled the accuracy of this claim.

 Personal life

 In his press kit, Vinter is described as having Asperger syndrome.
 Within his 2014 Artists biographical profile, he is described as having "struggled in school and life until he was diagnosed with a series of mental conditions -- primarily Asperger's Syndrome."